-Name Option-Based Awards Value Vested During the Year (1) (\$) Option-Based Awards Value Gained from Exercises During the Year (2) (\$) Unit-Based Awards Value Vested During the Year (3) (\$) Non-Equity Incentive Plan Compensation Value Earned During the Year (\$)
+Name Option-Based Awards Value Vested (1) (\$) Unit-Based Awards Value Vested (3) (\$) Non-Equity Incentive Plan Compensation Value Earned (\$)

-Edward Warkentin - 1,280 12,085 -
+Edward Warkentin - 25,656 -

-Delmore Crewson - 17,400 12,085 -
+Delmore Crewson - 25,656 -

-Cornelius Martens - 76,950 12,085 -
+Cornelius Martens - 25,656 -

-Ronald Rimer - - 34,960 -
+Ronald Rimer - 129,233 -

-Patrick Ryan - - 109,502 -
+Patrick Ryan - 140,973 -

-Victor Thielmann - 30,120 12,085 -
+Victor Thielmann - 25,656 -

-Wayne Townsend - 1,120 12,085 -
+Wayne Townsend - 25,656 -

-(1) Options vest 25% on each of the first, second, third, and fourth anniversaries of the date of grant.

-- Value vested during the year is calculated as the amount by which the exercise price of the Options was less than the closing price of the Units on the vesting dates of April 13, 2015, and June 17, 2015, multiplied by the applicable number of Options that vested during the year.
-The closing price of the Units was \$14.78 on April 13, 2015, and \$13.87 on June 17, 2015. - (2) Value gained from exercises during the year is calculated as the amount by which the exercise price of the Options exercised in the year was less than the fair value of the Units on the dates the Options were exercised. - (3) Value vested during the year is calculated as the number of vested Unit-based awards multiplied by the closing price of the Units on the last day of the quarter prior to the vesting of such Unit-based awards, as well as the cash equivalent of the value of distributions on the Deferred Units held.
-The value includes compensation paid on January 4, 2016 for services provided in 2015.
+- (1) Options vest 25% on each of the first, second, third, and fourth anniversaries of the date of grant. - Value vested during the year is calculated as the amount by which the exercise price of the Options was less than the closing price of the Units on the vesting date of April 13, 2016, multiplied by the applicable number of Options that vested during the year.
+The closing price of the Units was \$13.05 on April 13, 2016. - Value gained from exercises during the year is calculated as the amount by which the exercise price of the Options exercised in the year was less than the fair value of the Units on the dates the Options were exercised. - (3) Value vested during the year is calculated as the number of vested Unit-based awards multiplied by the closing price of the Units on the last day of the quarter prior to the vesting of such Unit-based awards, as well as the cash equivalent of the value of distributions on the Deferred Units held.
+The value includes compensation paid on January 3, 2017 for services provided in 2016.
 The distributions on the Deferred Units are calculated at the same rate as distributions on the Units.
 Vested Unit-based awards are redeemable within a specified time frame after a Trustee ceases to be a Trustee.